CharlesGodwin/3DPrinting/Adimlab_miss_the_clip.md

 The following has been tested with a Gantry Pro using Marlin 1.1.9 Rev 1.5.1A firmware and using Cura 4.6.1 and PrusaSlicer 2.2.0.
 The gcode may work with other slicers, but has not been tested.

-In the slicer's printer definition modify the printer start print settings and insert the following gcode command.
+In the slicer's printer definition modify the printer start print settings and insert the following gcode command in Start G-code.
 It should be placed after any exisiting positioning code, such as G28.

 `G0 X-3 Y100 ; get away from clips but allow extruder to drip off the bed`